-|2 ||Details of the Trustee(s) ||Mr. Snehal N. |
+|2 ||Details of the Trustee(s) ||Mr. Snehal N. Muzoomdar |

-| || ||Muzoomdar |
+| || ||Address: |

-| || ||Practicing Chartered Accountant Address: 52 Walchand Terraces Tardeo Air Conditioned Market |
+| || ||Terraces Tardeo Air Conditioned Market |

-| || ||IDBI Trusteeship Services Limited |
+| || ||IDBI Trusteeship Services Limited Private Trust |

-| || ||Private Trust Address: Asian Building 17 R. Kamani Marg Ballard Estate Mumbai - 400001. |
+| || ||Address: Asian Building 17 R. Kamani Marg Ballard Estate Mumbai - 400001 |

 |3 ||Amount of loan disbursed by the Company/ any company in the group during the year ||Nil |

-|4 ||Amount of loan outstanding (repayable to the company/ any company in the group) as at the end of the year ||Rs.
-93000000 |
+|4 ||Amount of loan outstanding (repayable to the company/ any company in the group) as at the end of the year ||Nil |

 |5 ||Amount of loan if any taken from any other source for which company / any company in the group has provided any security or guarantee ||Nil |

-|6 ||Any other contribution made ||Nil |
+|6 ||Any other contribution made to the Trust during the year ||Nil |

 ii.
 Brief details of transaction in shares by the Trust

-|A ||Number of shares held at the beginning of the year ||234899 |
+|A ||Number of shares held at the beginning of the year ||526434 (of र 5/- each) |

 |B ||Number of shares acquired during the year through (i) primary issuance (ii) secondary acquisition also as a percentage of paid up equity capital as at the end of the previous financial year along with information on weighted average cost of acquisition per share; ||Nil |

 |C ||Number of shares transferred to the employees / sold along with the purpose thereof; ||526434 (of र 5/- each) to comply with the provision of Securities and Exchange Board of India (Share Based Employee Benefits) Regulations2014 |

 |C ||Number of shares held at the end of the year ||Nil |

 iii.
 In case of secondary acquisition of shares by

 |Number of shares ||As a percentage of paid-up equity capital as at the end of the year immediately preceding the year in which shareholders' approval was obtained |

-|Held at the beginning of the year ||234899 (4.77%) |
+|Held at the beginning of the year ||526434 (3.56%) (of र 5/- each) |

 |Acquired during the year ||Nil |

-|Sold during the year ||10936(0.22%) |
+|Sold during the year ||526434 (3.56%) (of र 5/- each) |

 |Transferred to the employees during the year ||Nil |